By Anne Palumbo

 Ever since studies found that depression is less common in nations where people eat large amounts of fish, researchers have cast their investigative nets toward the omega-3 fatty acids found in fish, especially fatty fish.
 Many have speculated that omega-3 may have a positive impact on mental health because of two important factors: they lower brain inflammation and they alter brain chemicals associated with the uptake of dopamine and serotonin, the feel-good neurotransmitters that affect our moods.
 Examples of fatty fish that contain high levels of omega-3s include salmon, mackerel, tuna, herring, and sardines.

 Some say an egg a day may keep bad moods at bay and here’s why: Eggs are uniquely rich in two mood-boosting nutrients that may ease depression — vitamin B12 and selenium.
 Since vitamin B12 helps synthesize both dopamine and serotonin, eating foods that are high in this essential nutrient may lift our spirits.
 Multiple studies, in fact, have found that people with lower levels of vitamin B12 were more likely to have depression or anxiety.
 Selenium, on the other hand, works its mood magic by helping to keep our metabolism running smoothly and by wielding its antioxidant wand to suppress inflammation and oxidative damage to the brain, both of which can contribute to the development of depression.
 If you’re not an egg fan, many boxed cereals come fortified with B12, selenium, and other important vitamins and nutrients that contribute to mental health.
+Some experts suggests that you can supplement with this.

 Good news, banana-lovers: Regularly eating America’s favorite fruit may turn a frown upside down, research shows.
 Experts point to a banana’s high concentration of vitamin B6, which helps make the “happy hormones” — dopamine and serotonin.
 This portable fruit also contains tyrosine, an amino acid that helps produce dopamine, too.
 Last but not least, one large banana delivers 16 grams of sugar and 3.5 grams of fiber, a beneficial pairing that allows the sugar to be released slowly into your bloodstream.
 Takeaway?
 Stable blood sugar levels often translate into better mood control and less irritability.